After Italy blocked access to ChatGPT, will the rest of Europe follow?

 "No matter which tech we use, we have to continue to advance our freedoms and protect our rights," she posted on Twitter.
 "That’s why we don’t regulate AI technologies, we regulate the uses of AI.
 Let’s not throw away in a few years what has taken decades to build".

-According to the BBC, the Irish Data Protection Commission and the UK data regulator have also said they will start looking closer at these AI chatbots especially when it comes to data protection.
+France's Digital Minister Jean-Noël Barrot has also argued against banning ChatGPT.
+In an interview with La Tribune, he said he thinks the service doesn't respect EU privacy laws, but that it would make more sense to try to "master" new technologies and regulate them than try to ban them altogether.

+Germany, however, could follow in Italy's footsteps by blocking ChatGPT over data security concerns, the German commissioner for data protection told the Handelsblatt newspaper.

-Dan Morgan, Europe Government Affairs Director at cybersecurity ratings provider SecurityScorecard, told Euronews this move signals the importance of regulatory compliance for companies such as OpenAI in Europe.
+Dan Morgan, Europe Government Affairs Director at cybersecurity rating provider SecurityScorecard, told Euronews this move signals the importance of regulatory compliance for companies such as OpenAI in Europe.

 "I think the clear implications for this is that you can't avoid regulation if you want to operate in the EU," he said.